dpi-tta-lessons/ruby-basics/content.md

 - name: "Turkey"
 - age: 10 years
 - fur color: Ginger
 - personality: "Likes to wake up early and go outside.
-Very vocal"
+Very playful and talkative."

 In Ruby we can write a blueprint for a cat using a *class*.
 We'll use that class to create a cat object (an *instance* of `Cat` class).